jacob-bd/google-workspace-mcp/README.md

 ```

 This will:
-- Check that gcloud CLI is installed
+1. **Check gcloud CLI** - Verify it's installed
+2. **Check existing credentials** - If you have existing ADC credentials, shows the file location and any configured `quota_project`
+3. **Test API access** - Verifies your credentials have the required scopes and that the quota project (if any) has Workspace APIs enabled
+4. **Re-authenticate if needed** - If scopes are missing:
+   - Creates a timestamped backup of your existing credentials
-- Open a browser for Google authentication
+   - Opens browser for Google authentication
-- Store credentials for future use (auto-refreshes)
+   - Reminds you to restore your quota project if one was configured

 **That's it!** No GCP project access required - just your Google account.